Range Rover Sport running costs and reliability

 What are the running costs?

 Owning a Range Rover Sport is going to be an expensive endeavour no matter what you do.
-First, there’s buying it in the first place.
-Running it won’t be cheap either.
-Though the diesels can likely return close to 40mpg, if our experience with a D350 in the full-sized Range Rover corroborates, expect to see figures under 30mpg for the petrol straight-six and around 20mpg for the V8.
+It’s expensive to buy in the first place and running it won’t be cheap, either.
+The diesels can likely return close to 40mpg, if our experience with a full-size Range Rover D350 is anything to go by.
+Expect to see figures under 30mpg with the petrol straight-six and around 20mpg with the V8.
+Not great in the grand scheme, but these numbers are similar to those posted by other luxury SUVs with equivalent engines.

-As for the plug-in hybrids, they have the potential to lower running costs if you can benefit from cheap off-peak domestic rates or a cheeky free charge at work, for instance.
-The official figures are impressive – with CO2 emissions from just 18g/km and WLTP fuel consumption of 338mpg.
-That’s just due to irregularities in testing, though – we saw around 30mpg when driving with a discharged battery, and 40-plus when running as a hybrid with charge in its power pack.
+As for the plug-in hybrids, they have the potential to lower running costs if you can benefit from cheap off-peak electricity tariffs or a cheeky free charge at work.
+The official efficiency figures are impressive – CO2 emissions from just 18g/km and WLTP fuel consumption of 338mpg.
+But that’s in laboratory testing.
+We saw around 30mpg when driving with a discharged battery, and 40-plus when running as a hybrid with charge in the power pack.

-And don’t forget that it costs to charge up the battery, too – the vast 38.2kWh unit in both hybrid models is actually larger than quite a few fully electric cars, and at current electricity rates should cost around £12 to charge at home on a standard domestic tariff.
-With about 50 miles of range, that doesn’t actually make them very cheap.
+And don’t forget that it usually costs to charge the battery.
+The vast 38.2kWh unit is likely to cost around £12 to charge at home on a standard domestic tariff.
+With about 50 miles of range, they’re not really any cheaper to run that the petrol and diesel models.

 Servicing and warranty

-This is a high-end SUV and you will need to budget for top-end prices when it comes to servicing and other running costs, too.
-Land Rover offers fixed-price servicing plans help owners map out their future costs, which should reduce potential surprises.
-It includes scheduled maintenance for five years or 50,000 miles, while there’s the option of going for a 75,000-mile plan.
+This is a high-end SUV and you need to budget for commensurately high servicing and other running costs.
+Land Rover offers fixed price servicing plans to help owners map out their future costs for the next five years or 50,000 miles.
+There’s also the option of a 75,000-mile plan.

-All Range Rovers are sold with a three-year/60,000-mile warranty, which is probably as long as most finance agreements, but lags behind most of the opposition these days.
-Despite this, the Range Rover will remain highly desirable for many years to come on the used car market, which will keep resale values.
+All Range Rovers are sold with a three-year/60,000-mile warranty – as long as most finance agreements, but it lags behind most of the opposition.
+At least the Sport will remain highly desirable for many years to come on the used car market, keeping resale values buoyant.

 Reliability

-But there are some signs that the company is getting its act together, although anecdotally we’re still hearing that quality out of the factory isn’t where it should be, leaving dealers plenty of rectification work.
-However, the quality of the interior materials is excellent, and easily up there with its German rivals.
+But there are some signs the company is getting its act together, although anecdotally we’re still hearing that quality out of the factory isn’t what it should be, leaving dealers with plenty of rectification work to do.
+However, the quality of the Sport’s interior materials is excellent, and easily up there with its German rivals.
 We’ll monitor the reliability situation and keep you updated should any problems crop up.

 Ongoing running costs